 There are 6 sessions, 2.5 hours each, with a short break.
 I open the session 15mins early for an optional social chat

 Each session will also include discussion of a contemporary poem and a writing inspiration prompt for the month.

 Who is it for?
 Practicing poets who are generating work and want to continue to improve, to make a step change in the quality of their work.
 Both assessing the work of others and listening to how people receive your work is crucial in building skills in editing and re-drafting to create the best poems.

 Cost: £150GBP or $290AUD

-Starting the first or second week in May 2021, these are ongoing and could be Monday, Tuesday or Thursday, depending on the availability of participants: 10am -12.30 UK Time // 5-7.30pm Western Australia // 7-9.30pm Australian Eastern Standard Time.
+These are ongoing and could be Monday, Tuesday, Wednesday or Thursday, depending on the availability of participants: 10am -12.30 UK Time // 5-7.30pm Western Australia // 7-9.30pm Australian Eastern Standard Time.
 Timing can also be negotiable according to group preference also.

 To apply for the next workshop: contact me and tell me where you are in the world and a little about your writing.
 Send me a couple of your best poems.
 Let me know what days suit you.
 Get in touch if you want to know more.

 Writers will have the opportunity to take part in a reading later in the year as part of the Where are We Now?
 Courageous Connections in Poetry in the 2020s series where UK and Australia poets exploring courageous connections with our land and people in the 2020s.